yoeelfakhry/text-summarization/README.md

 **Live app:** a Streamlit interface where a pasted article is summarized by the fine-tuned BART model, with adjustable generation controls (max length, beam width) and two built-in example articles for quick testing.

-**Pegasus is evaluated throughout this project but is not part of the deployed app.** `google/pegasus-cnn_dailymail` uses a SentencePiece-based tokenizer that fails to convert on Streamlit Community Cloud's current Python 3.14 / `transformers` environment (`tiktoken`-based fast-tokenizer conversion raises a `ValueError` specific to that platform — reproducible, not intermittent).
-Rather than pin an older `transformers` version across the whole app to work around one model's tokenizer and risk destabilizing BART inference in the process, I shipped BART-only to the live demo and kept the full BART/Pegasus/T5 comparison in the documented evaluation results above, computed separately on Kaggle/Colab where this conflict doesn't occur.
-This is a deliberate scope decision, not an oversight — see the engineering log below for the debugging path that led to it.

 **Stack:** Streamlit (UI) · Hugging Face Hub (model hosting) · GitHub (CI: push → auto-redeploy)

 ---